 Competitive intelligence

-Competitive intelligence allows you to stay informed about your competitors' actions and strategies .
-It can help a company anticipate its competitors' moves, understand their collaborative networks, learn as much as possible about their research and innovation priorities, and develop effective response strategies.
-This intelligence will focus on product monitoring, research projects, and acquisitions of startups or SMEs where information is readily available.
+Competitive intelligence allows you to stay informed about the actions and strategies of your competitors .
+It can help a company anticipate its competitors' moves, understand their collaboration networks, learn as much as possible about their research and innovation priorities, and develop effective response strategies.

 Regulatory monitoring